-Over half a million children lose their lives to diarrhea each year.
-While safe, effective, and affordable treatment and prevention methods are currently available, they have not always been widely adopted and do not offer comprehensive protection against diarrhea’s long-term effects, including malnutrition, stunting, and deficits in cognitive development.
-Together, these effects may contribute to a condition known as enteric enteropathy, which can devastate the health and productivity of communities around the world.
+More than half a million children lose their lives to diarrhea each year.
+While safe, effective, and affordable treatment and prevention methods are currently available, they have not always been widely adopted and do not offer comprehensive protection against diarrhea’s long-term effects, such as malnutrition, stunting, and deficits in cognitive development.
+Together, these effects may contribute to a condition known as environmental enteric dysfunction (EED), which can devastate the health and productivity of communities around the world.
 The Diarrhea Innovations Group (DIG) seeks to defeat diarrhea and address these long-term effects through global collaboration.

 What is the Diarrhea Innovations Group (DIG)?

-To accelerate the development and adoption of new diagnostic and therapeutic technologies with the greatest potential to reduce child deaths from diarrhea with an emphasis on countries in Africa and Asia that bear the highest diarrheal disease burden.
+DIG aims to accelerate the development and adoption of new diagnostic and therapeutic technologies with the greatest potential to reduce child deaths from diarrhea, with an emphasis on countries in Africa and Asia that bear the highest diarrheal disease burden.

---> Provide a regular, bi-monthly forum for crowd sourcing solutions to bottlenecks, challenges, etc.
+- Provide a regular, bimonthly forum for crowd-sourcing solutions to bottlenecks, challenges, and other topics.

 To join the network listserv, please email DiarrheaInnovations@PATH.org.